f5devcentral/access-labs/class2/module2/lab01.rst

    Lab 1.2 - Device Posture
 ------------------------------------------------

-In this section, you will configure the IAP to perform posture assessment from client devices.
+In this section, you will configure the IAP policy to perform posture assessment from client devices.

 Task - Select the component to configure for Lab 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~